Local analytic classification of q-difference equations: From the Mock Theta functions to the -Euler equation

 \section{From the Mock Theta functions to the $q$-Euler equation}

 Our source here is the famous 1935 paper ``The final problem: an account of the Mock Theta Functions'' by G. N. Watson, as reproduced, for instance, in \cite{Rama}.
 On page 330 of \emph{loc. cit.}, seven ``mock theta functions of order three'' are considered.
-The first four are called $f,\phi,\psi,\chi$ (after Ramanujan who discovered them); the three last are called $\omega,\nu,\rho$ (after Watson who added them to the list).
+The first four are called $f,\phi,\psi,\chi$ (after Ramanujan who discovered them); the three last are called $\omega,\nu,\rho$ (after Watson who added\footnote{At least, so says Watson in \emph{loc. cit.}.
+However, this is questioned by G.E.
+Andrews and B.C.
+Berndt in their introduction to Ramanujan's Lost Notebook.
+The point is also discussed in detail in pp. 171-172 of the article by Andrews in \cite{Rama}.} them to the list).
 In the notation of Ramanujan and Watson, the unique variable of these analytic functions is written $q$ (this tradition goes back to Jacobi) and it is assumed there that $0 < \lmod q \rmod < 1$. \\

 In \cite{CZMTF}, a new variable $x$ is added (this tradition goes back to Euler) and one puts:

 where:

 Note for further use that the second formula makes sense for all $n \in \Z$ and allows one to define another series: